 Demonstrating these elements for a medical malpractice claim under Tennessee law often requires the help of an experienced Tennessee medical malpractice attorney to review all evidence and determine the best course of action.

 Our Knoxville, Tennessee Medical Malpractice Attorneys Will Evaluate Your Case and Review All Options With You

 Dealing with the effects of a medical injury – whether it was caused by a healthcare provider or a manufacturer’s product – is difficult and complex enough on its own.
-Figuring out where blame properly lies is also a complicated task, but our Knoxville medical malpractice attorneys at Brezina Law, PLLC, have been there before and can guide you through your next steps.
+Figuring out where blame properly lies is also a complicated task, but our Knoxville medical malpractice attorneys at Atkins Brezina, PLLC, have been there before and can guide you through your next steps.
 You may have important legal rights after a medical injury, and may be entitled to fair compensation from the wrongdoer.
 If you or a loved one have suffered due to a medical injury, contact us today for help.